 HOLY WEEK SCHEDULE OF SERVICES

-We are so grateful to be able to worship together this year for Holy Week!
-In light of not being able to gather last year, we encourage the faithful to make it a high priority to attend as many services as possible especially Holy Wednesday – Pascha.
+We are so grateful to be able to worship together as a church family and encourage the faithful to make it a high priority to attend as many services as possible especially Holy Wednesday – Pascha.

 The schedule of services is given below.
 The text for most of the services from Palm Sunday Evening through Pascha can be found in the “Services of Holy Week and Pascha” book that many of us already possess.
-We encourage you to avail yourself of the Holy Week Booklet that has been prepared especially for you to more deeply understand each service of Holy Week.
+These booklets are available on the table in the Narthex.

 May God continue to bless you as together we follow Christ to His glorious Resurrection!